trq/opm/README.md

 }
 ```

-With this basic skeleton in place, calling "postinstall" without firstly calling "install" will automatically have "install" called.
+With this basic skeleton in place, calling _postinstall_ without firstly calling _install_ will automatically have _install_ called.
 This design has a chain effect.
-Given the "merge" action, the process works like this:
+Given the _merge_ action, the process works like this:

 1. The _merge_ stage starts.
 2. Merge's dependency _package_ is checked to see if it has started, it starts